redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/orin-agx/_index.md

 ## Power sequencing
 The Orin AGX Devkit has an automation header that can be used to control the power and reset of the board.
-The jumpstarter board can be used to control the power and reset of the Orin AGX Devkit in addition to the analog power control.
+The dutlink board can be used to control the power and reset of the Orin AGX Devkit in addition to the analog power control.

 This is useful to workaround the isue described in [My console shows garbage during boot](#my-console-shows-garbage-during-boot), since the NVIDIA TOPO USB controller has a bug